zzz0906/LeetCode/README.md

 8. current->val != val, then we can know that last =current and current = current->next

 Basically, I think we must consider above 8 situations.

+## 204. Count Primes

+..?
+What is wrong with leetcode.

+Yes, I write a sieve.
+But I use a bool array to represent whether a number is sieved or not.
+AC!
+And faster than 84%!